-For the 2015 London Jazz Festival, Alex Webb and arranger Frank Griffith re-staged their 2010 words and music show about Duke Ellington’s co-composer for Billy Strayhorn’s centenary year.
-‘Lush Life: the Songs of Billy Strayhorn’ was staged at the Cadogan Hall with a ten-piece band and the participation of vocalists David McAlmont, Sandra Nkake and Allan Harris.
+For the 2010 London Jazz Festival, Alex Webb and arranger Frank Griffith created a words and music show about Duke Ellington’s co-composer Billy Strayhorn.
+It featured Griffith’s nine-piece band and the vocalists China Moses and Alexander Stewart.
+In 2015, for Strayhorn’s centenary year, the show was revived for the London Jazz Festival; ‘Lush Life: the Songs of Billy Strayhorn’ was staged at the Cadogan Hall with a ten-piece band and the participation of vocalists David McAlmont, Sandra Nkake and Allan Harris.

 In 2013 Alex Webb created a multi-media show with the film workshop Bebop Productions about the life of jazz musician Charlie Parker, which played at the Purcell Room as part of the London Jazz Festival.
 ‘Charlie Parker on Dial’ used projections of archive photographs as well as bespoke abstract imagery and a spoken narrative by Sirena Riley to tell the story of the two years Parker was with the Dial record label.
 Alto saxophonist Nathaniel Facey fronted the show, along with trumpeter Freddie Gavita; Webb wrote the arrangements.
-Once again it received excellent reviews (and a simplified version of the show is now available for club and festival work).
+Once again it received excellent reviews (and a simplified version of the show is available for club and festival work).

 Alex Webb, Alex Davis, Nat Facey, Andy Chapman and Steve Fishwick in ‘Charlie Parker on Dial’ (photo by Karen Kodish).